softsideoftech/softsidepress/pages/tools-for-alignment-and-buy-in.md

 # Tools I Use to Reach Alignment & Buy-in
 <b>I’</b>ve gotten aligned with people in as quickly thirty seconds over a side chat during a meeting.
-And I’ve heard stories of executives taking months or even years building relationships over coffees or lunches until they were ready to consider doing business with each other.
-I’m going to summarize the tools that I use all the time without even thinking about it and when I think they’re appropriate.
-There’s a time and place for each of them and I’ll try to define what each one is and how I prefer to use them.
-The tools I use can be grouped into text based and live human interactions.
-Though some people use voicemail, which feels somewhere in between for me.
+And I’ve heard stories of captains of industry taking months or even years building relationships over dinners and golf until they were ready to consider doing business with each other.
+Each option is it's own tool and there’s a time and place for each of them.
+I'll tell you the ones that I use regularly and how I prefer to use them.
+And for completeness, I'll also include a few "power user" techniques that I've seen employed by the masters of the game.

 ---